SanjanaHoskote/Internship_IERY/README.md

 - w_ptr: write pointer
 - r_ptr: read pointer

-FIFO write operation
+FIFO write operation:

 FIFO can store/write the wr_data at every posedge of the clock based on wr_en signal till it is full.
 The write pointer gets incremented on every data write in FIFO memory.

-FIFO read operation
+FIFO read operation:

 The data can be taken out or read from FIFO at every posedge of the clock based on the rd_en signal till it is empty.
 The read pointer gets incremented on every data read from FIFO memory.

 <img width="549" alt="image" src="https://github.com/SanjanaHoskote/Internship_IERY/assets/128903809/bd0fd89e-b515-4673-a521-997943ac6318">